-Matters on which we are required to report by the Companies Act, 2014
+Matters on which we are required to report by the Companies Act 2014 and the Companies (Accounting) Act 2017

-- > We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - > In our opinion the accounting records of the Company were sufficient to permit the financial statements to be readily and properly audited. - > The financial statements are in agreement with the accounting records. - > In our opinion the information given in the Directors' Report is consistent with the financial statements.
+- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the Company were sufficient to permit the financial statements to be readily and properly audited. - The financial statements are in agreement with the accounting records. - In our opinion the information given in the Directors' Report is consistent with the financial statements. - Based solely on the work undertaken in the course of our audit, in our opinion, the Directors' report has been prepared in accordance with the requirements of the Companies Act 2014 and the Companies (Accounting) Act 2017.